HomeTop HeadlinesMillionaire Attorney Fatally Shot at Senior Living Facility

 Maine State Rep. Bill Bridgeo, who met Fuller while serving as Augusta’s city manager, said the philanthropist contributed to “a new YMCA, a new hospital in town, a big expansion to our high school.”
 Bridgeo told NBC Washington he intends to honor Fuller in the Maine state legislature.

 Residents at the Cogir Potomac Senior Living facility remain unsettled by the killing.
-Executive Director Rachel Grant emailed community members Monday afternoon, stressing that safety is still the top priority.
+Executive Director Rachel Grant emailed community members, stressing that safety is still the top priority.
 Grant stated the incident was isolated and that there is no ongoing threat to residents or staff, while declining to share detailed information to protect those involved and preserve the investigation.
-Since the weekend, the facility has heightened security measures and added more personnel.
+The facility has heightened security measures and added more personnel.
 Counseling will also be available.

 Montgomery County police are asking anyone with knowledge of the crime to contact Crime Solvers at 1-866-411-8477.
 Anonymous tips are allowed, and information that results in an arrest may earn a reward of $250 to $10,000.